More Venezuelan children dying from preventable diseases amid crisis

-CARACAS/LA GUAJIRA, Venezuela Twelve-year-old Samuel Becerra went to Venezuela's main pediatric hospital for routine dialysis in March.
+CARACAS/LA GUAJIRA, Venezuela (Reuters) - Twelve-year-old Samuel Becerra went to Venezuela's main pediatric hospital for routine dialysis in March.

 Within two months, he was dead, along with three other youngsters who also developed bacterial infections at the J.M. de los Rios children's hospital in Caracas.